 You’ve Fallen; Now What?

 Your first actions after the fall will depend upon the extent of your injury.
 If you’ve suffered minor injury that requires no medical care or might cause you or a companion to drive you to a minor care center, you should report the accident to the business or residence owner.
-According to lawyers in Dayton, it’s also a good idea to examine the scene and determine what caused the fall.
+It’s also a good idea to examine the scene and determine what caused the fall.
 Taking photos with your phone will be beneficial, especially if you put a time-date stamp on the photos.
 Also, get names and phone numbers of anyone who witnessed the fall.

 If your injuries are more severe and require an ambulance, police likely will respond so they can gather important information on the accident, interview witnesses and record the scene.